mhenke/cfwheels-training/01-forms.md

 It would be nice, though, if we gave the user some kind of status message about the operation that took place.
 When we create an article the message might say "Article "the-article-title" was created", or "Article "the-article-title" was removed" for the remove action.
 We can accomplish this with a special object called the "flash".

 Wheels creates the object named **flash**, so we don't need to do anything to set it up.
-We can start by integrating it into our "index.cfm" by adding this line at the very top:
+We can start by integrating it into our _index.cfm_ by adding this line at the very top:

 ```cfm
 <div class="flash">